 Over the last fiscal year, the Institute continued to make strides in its effort to achieve organizational effectiveness and efficiency.
-Improvement in corporate and human governance, training resource development and the development of a Quality Assurance Framework were some achievements during the year.
-The Institute also began a review of its operational structure with a view to reduce costs while improving the organization's efficiency and ensuring that the high quality of its products, service and support are maintained.
-Tο this end, iob descriptions for all posts within the Institute are being revised and updated.
+Improvement in corporate governance, training and human resource development and the development of a Quality Assurance Framework were some achievements during the year.
+The Institute also began a review of its operational structure with a view to reduce costs while improving the organization's efficiency and ensuring that the high quality of its products, service and support are maintained. То this end. iob descriptions for all posts within the Institute are being revised and updated.